-- (a) the driver of a school bus, if the driver is an employee of the Ministry of Education; and - (b) any person under whose supervision students are placed on the authority of the Chief Education Officer, in respect of the student's general behaviour and deportment on a school bus, or while under supervision as the case may be.
+- (a) the driver and conductor of a school bus, if they are employees of the Antigua and Barbuda Transport Board; and - (b) any person under whose supervision students are placed on the authority of the Director of Education

-Exercise of rights.
+19. Exercise of rights

-19.-(1) A student may express any religious, political, moral, or other belief or opinion so long as the expression does not adversely affect the rights or education of other students, or the rights of other persons in the school.
+(1) A student may express any religious, political, moral, or other belief or opinion so long as the expression does not adversely affect the rights or education of other students, or the rights of other persons in the school.